iamdcj/javascripts/core/asynchronicity/promises/README.md

 ### Creating Promises

-We saw in the `fetch` example that some libraries/APIs utilise promises, especially ones dealing with data fetching, however there are times when you may want to create a new promise in your application.
+We saw in the `fetch` example that some libraries/APIs utilise promises 'under-the-hood', especially ones dealing with data fetching, however there are times when you may want to create a new promise in your application.

 If you need to create a promise for some asynchronous operation, this is how it's done;